Tonyslogic/tout-compare/README.md

 ![Scenario editing](./docs/ScenarioEdit.png)

 The usage profile is used to capture how electricity load varies over the year.
 There are several ways to source this data.
-If you have an inverter, you may be able to download the data directly (AlphaESS is integrated).
-If you have a smart meter, you can get the data from your supplier (Electric Ireland smart meter datafile is done).
+If you have an inverter, you may be able to download the data directly (AlphaESS and SolisCloud are integrated).
+If you have a smart meter, you can get the data from your supplier (Electric Ireland smart meter datafile is done), or from ESBN.
 If you have neither, you can generate a load profile (if you have a rough idea when you use electricity) or use the "Standard Load Profile" mandated by the CRU for smart meter SST comparison sites.

 ![Profile options](./docs/ProfileOptions.png)
 ![Alpha ESS input](./docs/AlphaESSInput.png)